crotwell/TauP/src/doc/sphinx/source/calculations.rst

   earth is elliptical.
 Depending on the relative location of the earthquake and station, this will have more or less of an effect both via the source to station distance and on the actual travel time calculation.
-TauP can distances using an elliptical flattening value, but does not try to correct for the second effect.
+TauP can calculate distances using an elliptical flattening value, via the :code:`--geodetic` parameter, but does not try to correct for the second effect.
 There are external routines to calculate a correction to the travel time for this.